GT-IMPACT/impact-front/public/en/wiki/machines/singletank.md

 The amount of stored fluid depends on the level of the Tank Storage Block.

+The liquid stored in the tank can be locked by putting a capsule with this liquid into an empty slot in the controller.

 Fluid disappears from the tank only when the controller or storage blocks are destroyed.

 You can enable the Auto-voiding mode by clicking a screwdriver on the controller block.

 To interface with the ME-network, you should install an I/O Tank Hatch and hang a fluid storage bus on it.

-##### Important!

-Does not destroy excess fluid through the I/O Tank Hatch, you must install an additional Input Hatch with a second fluid storage bus in "Input Only" mode.

-Also an additional Input Hatch is needed if the tank runs out of fluid, as the ME-network will not pour it through the I/O Tank Hatch.
+The priority of the tank in the ME-network can be adjusted by clicking Soldering Iron on the I/O Tank Hatch.
+With Shift-clicking -100 priority, without Shift +100.

 ##### Structure features